 Advice: Don’t speed through hundreds of questions.
 Instead, practice 25-50 questions a day.
 Actually spend the time to review the questions you got wrong.
 So, instead of memorizing the answers, understand WHY they are the correct answers.

-You’re sorta bad at answering practice questions.
+You’re sort of bad at answering practice questions.
 (This was me, I just didn’t know how to answer questions.)
 There are a lot of analyzing problems students make.
 The biggest ones are “reading into the question”, which basically means you start making up a story.
 The other major analyzing problem is that you are careless.
 You just read everything too fast and don’t think very much about the data in the question.

 Advice: Slow down and pay attention to all the key words and key phrases in the question to see how it relates.
 It’s OK to interpret the data, but don’t add content to the question.
 Don’t jump to answers.
 Actually think about each answer to see if it makes sense.
 If unsure, pick something “safe” or go with your “gut”.
 Then move on without changing your answers.